Common electric vehicle myths

 Electric vehicles are expensive to buy

-True, they are more expensive to buy upfront than a conventional car, which makes for a great reason to rent one!
-Prices are expected to fall as demand and production continue to increase.
-The price of electric vehicle batteries are likewise expected to fall over time.
+True, they are more expensive to buy upfront than a conventional car, which makes for a great reason to rent an electric car!
+Prices are expected to fall as demand and production continue to increase, and the price of electric vehicle batteries are likewise expected to fall over time.

 While they are more expensive to buy, electric vehicles are far cheaper to power.
-An electric vehicle is around 70% cheaper per kilometre to power than a conventional car, and this means an average electric vehicle driver will save AUD$1,600 in fuel costs over a year.
+An electric vehicle can be up to 70% cheaper per kilometre to power than a conventional car, and this means an average electric vehicle driver can save up to $1,200 in fuel costs over a year.

 Electric vehicles are expensive to maintain

 This is incorrect.
 Electric vehicles have fewer moving parts — there are no spark plugs nor filters to replace, and no oil that needs changing — and these all contribute to lower maintenance costs.
-In general, an electric vehicle represents a saving of AUD$300 to $400 per year in maintenance versus a conventional car.
+In general, an electric vehicle can represent a saving of A$300 to $400 per year in maintenance versus a conventional car.

-The one big difference is the battery, which can be costly to replace, but the cost of batteries are falling, and with most manufacturers offering a ten-year or 160,000 km warranty on batteries, chances are you’ll never be needing to pay to replace one.
-A vehicle battery is expected to last 15 years before requiring replacement.
+The one big difference is the battery, which is costly to replace, but the prices of batteries are falling, and with most manufacturers offering at least a ten-year or 160,000 km warranty on batteries, chances are you’ll never be needing to pay to replace one.
+Many vehicle batteries are expected to last 15 to 20 years before significant degradation in their performance.

 Electric vehicles do not perform as well as a conventional car